kageurufu/letsencrypt-aws/README.md

     "acme_directory_url": "optional, defaults to Let's Encrypt production (string)" }
 ```

+Only one provider (`elb`, `cloudfront`, `elasticbeanstalk`) may currently be
+specified per domain, however hosts may be specified multiple times over
+different domains, to allow for configuration of a split system, including
+both CloudFront and Elastic Load Balancer.

 The `acme_account_key` can either be located on the local filesystem or in S3.
 To specify a local file you provide `"file:///path/to/key.pem"`, for S3 provide